azoth-lang/azoth.language.design/optional-types.md

 How do hybrid types interact with plain type overload resolution?
 You can't tell whether a given struct plain type is a reference or not.

+I had an idea that maybe hybrid types could be made more consistent with other types by making it so that `const H` was stored inline and copied by value.
+However, that has a problem.
+You can have `read` references to a `const` value so there would still be issues with `const` items going out of scope leaving dangling `read` references.
+I think that freezing would be ok because to freeze you must first recover isolation enough to ensure no mutable references.
+Thus the actual owned value would have to be involved and could be the thing frozen.
+I guess maybe you could treat `const` as also having ownership and structs going out of scope as a sort of special case that isn't truly recovering isolation but making sure no non-id references exist.
+But I still think that there would be a difference since for reference types `const` sharing is not tracked.
+Here you need to track which read references are in the same sharing set as the `const`.

+Actually, thinking about this more, I think that `const` hybrid types *must* be stored inline.
+If they aren't, then there must be two capabilities.
+One for `own const` and another for reference `const`.

+### Restrict Hybrid Types to the Heap

+What if I restrict hybrid types to the heap?
+Then their capabilities would be much closer to the capabilities of any other value.
+The thing is they would still need the special `own` capability to allow manipulating them directly in fields and collections.
+Otherwise, `iso` would require that they be moved in and out of the fields.
+I think `const` would still be an issue because there would be a distinction between

+### Hybrid Types become Drop on the Stack

+Explains why no `const` on stack.
+Might think it would allow optional to become a drop type when it stores a struct on the stack.
+However, `Array[Struct]` isn't a drop type even though `Array` is a value type.
+So you'd still need some special thing for optional

+### Structs Can't be Generic Arguments

+Maybe struct types can't be used as generic parameters except for independent.
+Then there are no optional structs.
+Generic types can flexibility be used as needed.
+However, the same could be achieved with `where T: not struct` when needed and still allow the ability to have them at other times.

+### Structs on Stack Must be Passed by `lent` Reference

+Note this does work once you allow the special behavior of `id` to work with stack values that go out of scope.
+The idea behind this would be to allow structs to be frozen on the stack.
+So `const` struct values are stored inline and copied by value.
+They can be referenced by `read` but since those references must be `lent`, they won't ever outlive the value on the stack.
+This roughly uses `lent` to enforce the sort of `ref` rules from C#.
+I had previously ruled that out and said `lent` behaved differently, why?
+Was it when you could have `lent` return?

+This still feels like an unnecessary restriction and doesn't help with optional types.

+### All Structs Are Drop

+If all structs are drop types, then they fit into the type system better.
+They can never be constant.
+They behave just like drop types.
+However, that doesn't work for the use cases of `Var[T]`.
+Internally, an `Array[T]` must be a reference to a `Var[T]` in a raw array which means that all arrays would have to be drop types so they could handle that.

+### Problem: Identity Hash on Structs Isn't Stable

+The identity hash of object is stable only because when relocating object the GC preserves the old hash value.
+That trick doesn't work for structs in fields because there is no place to store the old hash value when relocating.
+The struct is a field within the object.
+Unless we were to add space to all objects to store hashes for all struct fields which doesn't make sense.
+Thus, `identity_hash()` shouldn't be allowed on structs and so structs cannot be used as dictionary keys.

 ### Side Note

 Maybe `if` with `else` should only allow `bool` while `if` without `else` allows `bool?`?
 But maybe